Reliable Neural Networks for Regression Uncertainty Estimation: Experimental results

-\\ We report the reliability diagram for the \emph{Energy} dataset in Figure \ref{fig2}; diagrams for the other benchmark datasets are reported in Appendix \ref{AppendixA} (the trend is the same for all datasets).
-We find that our method provides well-calibrated uncertainty estimates with a calibration curve very close to the diagonal (and almost overlapping with the curve of Deep Ensembles \citep{lakshminarayanan2017}).
-We also find that the predicted variance (learned using BVM or NLL) is better calibrated than the empirical variance (computed by training five NNs using MSE) which is overconfident.
+\\ We report the reliability diagram for the \emph{Energy} dataset in Figure \ref{fig2}; diagrams for the other regression benchmark datasets are reported in \ref{AppendixA} (the trend is the same for all datasets).
+We find that our method provides well-calibrated uncertainty estimates with a calibration curve very close to the diagonal (and almost overlapping with the curve of Deep \mbox{Ensembles \cite{lakshminarayanan2017}).} We also find that the predicted variance (learned using BVM or NLL) is better calibrated than the empirical variance (computed by training five NNs using MSE) which is overconfident.
 For instance, for the $40\%$ prediction interval (i.e. the expected fraction is equal to $0.4$), the actual fraction of test observations that fall within the interval is only $10\%$ (i.e. the observed fraction is around $0.1$).
-In other words, the empirical variance (using MSE) underestimates \mbox{the true uncertainty.}
+In other words, the empirical variance (using MSE) underestimates the true uncertainty.
+We also report the Expected Calibration Error (ECE) and the Maximum Calibration Error (MCE) \cite{naeini2015obtaining, guo2017calibration} corresponding to MSE Ensemble, Deep Ensemble, and BVM Ensemble on the regression benchmarks datasets.
+The results agree with those in Figure \ref{fig2} and are reported in \ref{AppendixA}.